UAE Visa for Green Card Holders 2026 – Complete Guide to Apply Online, On Arrival & Transit Rules

 | Asia-Pacific | Australia, New Zealand, Japan, South Korea, Singapore, Malaysia, Brunei, Hong Kong |

 Not on the list?
-You must apply UAE visa online — even as a US Green Card holder.
+You must apply for a UAE visa online — even as a US Green Card holder.
 Continue reading for the full application process.

 UAE Visa Options for Green Card Holders in 2026